 Chris served as the founding editor of Marijuana Business Daily during the company’s launch in 2011, becoming the first journalist in the United States to focus exclusively on covering the business of cannabis.
-He now helps lead the company and oversees MJBizDaily’s editorial and content team.
+He now oversees the company’s day-to-day operations and strategic initiatives.
 Chris has been quoted as one of America’s foremost cannabis industry analysts by dozens of media outlets, including Harvard Business Review, NPR, CNBC and the New York Times.
 He earned an MBA in international business from Regis University.

 Roger is an award-winning journalist with decades of business news experience, covering everything from Wall Street regulation to the oil markets and craft brewing.
 He’s worked for Reuters, The Denver Post and the Rocky Mountain News.
 He’s also worked as a freelancer for MSNBC.com, Inc. and other publications.

 Jenel’s journalism experience began two decades ago at her hometown newspaper in Wahpeton, North Dakota.
 For the past decade, she wrote and edited for a B2B publication and focused on analyzing management, strategy and trends for business owners and executives, ranging from best practices around M&A to how businesses can adapt to demographic shifts in the workforce.
 Her work earned several editorial excellence awards from the Specialized Information Publishers Association.